AllThingsSmitty/tweet-style-guide/README.md

 **Editor note:** this list is under continuous development.

-This is a personal collection of styles related to how I compose tweets on Twitter.
+This is a personal collection of styles related to how I compose tweets for Twitter.
 Think of this style guide in the same manner as the [*Associated Press Stylebook*](http://en.wikipedia.org/wiki/AP_Stylebook).

 ## Table of contents